nerskin/lda.svi/README.md

 # lda.svi

 This R package fits latent dirichlet allocation models to data using the stochastic variational inference method introduced in [this paper](https://papers.nips.cc/paper/3902-online-learning-for-latent-dirichlet-allocation) by Matthew Hoffman and coauthors.
 This method allows LDA models to be fit considerably faster, and using considerably less memory, than with the previous batch variational Bayes method.
-As far as I can tell, this is the only R package implementing this method.
+As far as I can tell this is the only R package implementing this method.
 The key functions are implemented in C++ for speed.

 ## Non-R Dependencies